MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

    Resolve any conflicts and then commit these changes to this branch, ``fcm ci``.
 #.
-Create a patch file from your new branch at the migration point,
+Create a patch file from your new branch at the migration point.
+To do this
+   you will need to know the branch point of your fcm branch, which can be found from the ``fcm binfo`` command

    .. code-block::

+     fcm diff --git --force --diff-cmd /usr/bin/diff -x "-au" \
+       fcm:REPO.x_tr@BRANCH_REVISION \
+       fcm:REPO.x_br/dev/USER/BRANCH_NAME > \
-     fcm bdiff >> /path/to/branch_diff.patch
+       /path/to/branch_diff.patch

 #.
 Move into your git clone and :ref:`create a new branch <create_branch>` with
    the same start point as your fcm branch.
 If you are branching from an